 Unfortunately, we can’t give medical advice and even if we could, It’s hard to know which one is best for you without actually trying them and seeing how you react.
 Although, it’s widely known that Full and Broad spectrum CBD are the preferred choices so far.
 Click to view our range of full spectrum CBD oils.

 Every individual has different needs, and this determines which type of CBD is best suited for them.
-There are many factors that determine how a cannabinoid will impact your body, such as the condition your treating, your chemical makeup, weight, and your history with other substances.
+There are many factors that determine how a cannabinoid will impact your body, such as the condition you're treating, your chemical makeup, weight, and your history with other substances.

 We recommend trying a variety of products and assessing how you feel.
 If you’re finding your condition is not reacting significantly to a full spectrum CBD oil then you could try a broad spectrum CBD oil, and vice versa.

 Research into the effectiveness of each spectrum at the individual level is still in its early stages, so it may take some time and experimenting to figure out which is best for you.
 Although we do know that there is a strong case for the therapeutic benefit of a less refined hemp extract with more of the plants’ natural compounds intact.

 Thank you for reading.
 With continued research and anecdotal evidence, we will understand CBD better and can hope for a better, healthier future.

 If you decide to try CBD, talk with your doctor — if for no other reason than to make sure it won’t affect other medications you are taking.